Chris44442/de10nano/README.md

 ## Build the FPGA Config Tool

 This tool has been made by Nicolás Hasbún and is available on [his Github](https://github.com/nhasbun/de10nano_fpga_linux_config).
+Due to minor changes, there is a copy in this repo as well.
+There is also a precompiled binary `fpga_rbf_load` available.

 Run `make` in the `sw/fpga_config_tool` folder.
 You might need to get the appropiate cross compiler with: